-- Phase 1 trial of PLN-101095 in solid tumors is progressing with dosing of the third of five cohorts.
+• Phase 1 trial of PLN-101095 in solid tumors is progressing with dosing of the third of five cohorts.
 PLN-101095 is an oral, small molecule, dual selective inhibitor of ανβ8 and ανβ1 integrins designed to block TGF-β activation in the tumor microenvironment.
-The Company is currently enrolling the third of five cohorts in the Phase 1 open label, dose-escalation trial of PLN-101095 as monotherapy and in combination with pembrolizumab in patients with solid tumors that are resistant to immune checkpoint inhibitors.
-Preliminary data is expected in late 2024 or early 2025. - PLN-101325 applications beyond muscular dystrophies.
+The Company has completed enrollment in the third of five cohorts in the Phase 1 open-label, dose-escalation trial.
+In this trial, PLN-101095 is being tested as monotherapy and in combination with pembrolizumab in patients with solid tumors that are resistant to immune checkpoint inhibitors.
+Preliminary data is expected in early 2025.

+• PLN-101325 applications beyond muscular dystrophies.
 PLN-101325 is a monoclonal antibody that acts as an allosteric agonist of integrin α7β1, currently in development for treatment of muscular dystrophies.
-Based on preclinical data, PLN-101325 may have the potential to treat additional indications in organ systems outside of muscle.
 The Company is currently generating additional evidence in support of potential expansion of the scope of PLN-101325 prior to initiating a Phase 1 trial.